KGhising/Khaphuche/readme.txt

 -khaphuche.com
 -only html/css
 -clean and simple
--add car hiring and t-shirts ecpmmerce
+-add car hiring and t-shirts ecommerce

 reference